scan-dev/BMAID/docs/ide-setup.md

    - The Windsurf Editor is designed for AI agents that can tackle complex tasks independently
    - Use Model Context Protocol (MCP) to extend agent capabilities

-4. **BMAD Method Implementation**:
+4. **BMAID Method Implementation**:
-   - Create custom agents for each role in the BMAD workflow
+   - Create custom agents for each role in the BMAID workflow
    - Configure each agent with appropriate permissions and capabilities
    - Utilize Windsurf's agentic features to maintain workflow continuity